Email: Computing Flexible Learning

 As program head, I lead 65+ instructors with a Flexible Learning Coordinator and 2 Program Assistants.
 I have created a series of Applied Associate Certificates as sub-sets of the CST Diploma laddered credentials.
 In the process, I have produced over 100 new industry-driven COMP courses with above average student satisfaction ratings for BCIT.

 My tagline, “Start with just one course” has guided people to explore and learn new IT skills, one course at a time.
-Over the last 25 years at BCIT, I have helped more than 65,000 individuals to learn new skills and earn post-secondary credentials, course by course.
-It has been my goal to enable the public to explore information technology and to advance their careers with Lifelong learning.
+Over the last 25 years at BCIT, I have helped more than 70,000 individuals to learn new skills and earn post-secondary credentials, course by course.
+I have been fortunate to have been able to achieve my career goals.
+My efforts have enabled the public to explore computing and information technology at their own pace, and advance their careers with Lifelong learning.

 Not sure where to begin?